 Standard on all RAV4 models was Display Audio with a 6.1-in. touchscreen, AM/FM/CD, Bluetooth® connectivity, USB and AUX mini-jack, and six speakers.
 Display Audio allowd the driver and front passenger to operate the audio system, display HVAC settings, engage available navigation and access the available Entune™ multi-media system.

-For 2014 model year, the fourth-generation RAV4 debuts a new Entune® Audio.
-The RAV4 Limited grade model offers a new Technology Package option that includes Blind Spot Monitor with Rear Cross Traffic Alert, Lane Departure Alert and Auto High Beam.
+For 2014 model year, the fourth-generation RAV4 debuted a new Entune® Audio.
+The RAV4 Limited grade model offered a new Technology Package option that included Blind Spot Monitor with Rear Cross Traffic Alert, Lane Departure Alert and Auto High Beam.